 - Happily Married: Maxine and Kenny, very much so.
 The film has them celebrating their wedding anniversary and both of her sisters express jealousy for her marriage.

 - Hello, Attorney!: The beautiful lawyer, Teri, in both the film and television versions.
 Many of her clients and her coworkers would also qualify as such.

 - His Name Is...: Big Mama dies before completing her sentence to a confused Ahmad.

-- Hypocrite: The entire family criticizes Terri for being so career-focused, even though they all enjoy the perks of her high paying job.
+- Hypocrite: The entire family criticizes Teri for being so career-focused, even though they all enjoy the income of her high paying job.

 - I Don't Want to Ruin Our Friendship: The excuse Teri consistently gives Brian for rebuffing his advances.
 Sure enough, when they do attempt a relationship, it falls apart very quickly due to her myriad of issues.

 - The Immodest Orgasm: Bird and Lem sneak off to have a quickie.
 Lem enjoys it so much that she stuffs her panties into his mouth to muffle his groans!